When Will People Who Have Miscarriages Be Given Paid Leave From Work?

 Advertisement

-As New Zealand prepares to pass the measure into law in the coming weeks, this more inclusive legislation should be an example for how other countries, like the U.S., might handle paid leave for matters of reproductive and sexual health going forward.
+As New Zealand prepares to pass the measure into law in the coming weeks, this more inclusive legislation should be an example for how other countries, like Canada, might handle paid leave for matters of reproductive and sexual health going forward.
+According to the Society of Obstetricians and Gynaecologists of Canada, 15 to 20% of pregnancies end in miscarriages.
+Between 2015 and 2019, more than 3,000 pregnancies were affected by stillbirth here.

-According to the American College of Obstetricians and Gynecologists, about 10% of pregnancies end in miscarriages.
-The Centers for Disease Control and Prevention further notes that "1 pregnancy in 100 at 20 weeks of pregnancy and later is affected by stillbirth" in the United States.
+Currently, in Canada, if your pregnancy ends at or after 20 weeks, you could be eligible for maternity benefits whereas if you have a miscarriage before or at week 20, you could receive Employment Insurance sickness benefits which provides up to 15 weeks of financial assistance from the government.
+However, not all employers have a plan in place and there are no federal regulations for providing paid time off for pregnancies lost earlier.
+This also does not take into consideration women who work part-time or do not have job security.

 Advertisement